 The Ethics panel can be contacted on firstname.lastname@example.org, or via the Ethics office hour (Mondays 4-5pm).

 Informatics Ethics office hour

-The Informatics ethics committee hold an office hour every Monday 4pm-5pm.
-The session is attended by one member of the ethics committee every week.
+The Informatics ethics committee hold an office hour the first Monday of every month, 4pm-5pm.
+The session is attended by one member of the ethics committee every session.
 Staff and students are welcome to join the office hour via the Teams link below, and to discuss questions around ethics and ethics application.
 Please take the time to review the information available on these pages before attending, including the FAQs.
 Students should discuss specific ethics questions with their supervisor before attending the office hour (open to both students and supervisors).